Status : Open

 Works Cost : Up to £20,000 (incl VAT and fees)

-This programme offers our small grants of between £500 and £5,000 towards urgent maintenance works and small repairs identified as high priority within a recent Quinquennial Inspection or Survey Report.
+This programme offers our small grants of between £500 and £5,000 towards urgent maintenance works and small repairs identified as high priority within a recent Quinquennial Inspection, Building Survey or Condition Report.
 Also, small investigative works and surveys.
 Project costs should be up to £20,000 incl.
 VAT and awards will never exceed 50% of the costs.
 Decisions are made on a rolling basis.